-We are actively recruiting talented postdocs, Ph.D. students, MS students, and undergraduate researchers.
+We actively recruit talented postdocs, Ph.D. students, MS students, and undergraduate researchers.
 If interested, send an email to ankur.singh@gatech.edu

 Research Synopsis

-Our research centers on creating biomaterials-based “living” immune tissues as organoids or on-chip to recapitulate structural and functional aspects of lymph nodes.
-The immune follicle organoids communicate dynamically with B and T cells and regulate the immune response.
-Using engineering principles, we study cellular and biophysical crosstalk among lymphoid tissues with immune cells, their tumors.
+Our research centers on creating synthetic biomaterials-based “living” human immune tissues as organoids or on-chip to recapitulate structural and functional aspects of lymph nodes.
+The immune organoids communicate dynamically with B and T cells and regulate the immune response.
+Using engineering principles, we study cellular and biophysical crosstalk among lymphoid tissues with immune cells and their tumors.
 Our lab investigates the decision-making in immune cells at the cellular, molecular, and epigenetic levels to protect from infections, cancer, and inflammation.
-Our lab studies the effect of metabolic syndrome on bioengineered vaccines and develops immuno-modulatory nanomaterials to modulate microbiome and immune cells in metabolic disorders.
+Our research also seeks to deepen the understanding of molecular mechanisms driving lymphomas, focusing on the health disparities in patients who are identified as a higher-risk population than other groups.
+This work aims to illuminate the biological factors contributing to these disparities and improve treatment strategies.
+In parallel, we address the reduced immune responses observed in elderly populations, particularly their diminished ability to mount robust and sustained responses to new antigens linked to impaired T-cell and B-cell interactions.
+Our lab develops nanoscale technologies to modulate trajectories of immune cells in aging, metabolic disorders, and infectious diseases.

 We have four major directions:

-- Cancer Bioengineering: Our interest is in understanding how the disruption of normal signaling and epigenetic processes results in the transformation of healthy cells to cancers.
-By developing ex vivo “malignant” tissues in a dish or on-chip, we have led to the discovery and advancement of new classes of signaling, epigenetic, and immune therapeutics.
+- Cancer Bioengineering: We are interested in understanding how the disruption of normal signaling and epigenetic processes transforms healthy cells into cancer cells.
+By developing ex vivo “malignant” tissues in a dish or on-chip, we have discovered and advanced new classes of signaling, epigenetic, and immune therapeutics.
 Our focus areas are immune neoplasms, hematological malignancies, and prostate cancer.

-Research in our laboratory is supported by the National Institute of Health (The NIAID; NCI, NIA, and NIBIB), Wellcome Leap, Department of Defense, Defense Threat Reduction Agency, National Science Foundation, 3M, Leukemia and Lymphoma Society, NSF CMaT, and seed funds.
+Research in our laboratory is supported by the National Institute of Health (NIAID; NCI, NIA, NCATS, and NIBIB), Wellcome Leap, the Department of Defense, the Defense Threat Reduction Agency, the National Science Foundation, 3M, the Leukemia and Lymphoma Society, NSF CMaT, Industry sponsors, and seed funds.